Independent auditor’s report

-- the accompanying Consolidated financial statements give a true and fair view of the financial position of Akzo Nobel N.V. as at December 31, 2016 and of its result and cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Title 9 of Book 2 of the Dutch Civil Code
+- Akzo Nobel N.V.’s consolidated financial statements give a true and fair view of the financial position of the Group as at December 31, 2017 and of its result and cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code; and

-- the accompanying Company financial statements give a true and fair view of the financial position of Akzo Nobel N.V. as at December 31, 2016 and of its result for the year then ended in accordance with Title 9 of Book 2 of the Dutch Civil Code
+- Akzo Nobel N.V.’s company financial statements give a true and fair view of the financial position of the Company as at December 31, 2017 and of its result for the year then ended in accordance with Part 9 of Book 2 of the Dutch Civil Code.

 What we have audited

-We have audited the accompanying financial statements 2016 of Akzo Nobel N.V., Amsterdam (‘the company’).
-The financial statements include the Consolidated financial statements of Akzo Nobel N.V. and its subsidiaries (together: ‘the group’) and the Company financial statements.
+We have audited the accompanying financial statements 2017 of Akzo Nobel N.V., Amsterdam (‘the Company’).
+The financial statements include the consolidated financial statements of Akzo Nobel N.V. and its subsidiaries (together: ‘the Group’) and the company financial statements.

 The Company financial statements comprise:

-- the company statement of income for the year then ended
+- the statement of income for the year then ended;

 - the notes, comprising a summary of the accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is EU-IFRS and the relevant provisions of Title 9 of Book 2 of the Dutch Civil Code for the Consolidated financial statements and Title 9 of Book 2 of the Dutch Civil Code for the Company financial statements.
+The financial reporting framework that has been applied in the preparation of the financial statements is EU-IFRS and the relevant provisions of Part 9 of Book 2 of the Dutch Civil Code for the consolidated financial statements and Part 9 of Book 2 of the Dutch Civil Code for the company financial statements.